LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Video Results

-For more qualitative results, please see the videos on the supplementary HTML page.
-The page has no external links and is completely self-contained.
+For more qualitative results, please see the videos on our project page \url{https://yeonjin-chang.github.io/LoGoColor/}.
 These videos clearly show that, unlike other methods where the overall scene color and tone fluctuate with the viewpoint, our approach maintains robust color consistency.
-We note that these videos are rendered entirely using the 3DGS-based implementation; consequently, the results for some scenes of ChromaDistill differ from the images in the main paper.
+We note that these videos are rendered entirely using the 3DGS-based implementation.